Does teacher talking time matter?

 3. Yes/No questions vs. open-ended questions

-A teacher who has good wait time and does not echo students unnecessarily may still increase his or her teacher talking time because of the kinds of questions she asks.
+A teacher who has good wait time and does not echo students unnecessarily may still increase their teacher talking time because of the kinds of questions they ask.
 Compare:

 Teacher 1: Did you like the movie?